JianLoong/jianloong.github.io/content/posts/redditcrawler.md

 ## Project Architecture

-The tools of this project is as follows.
+The tools of this project are as follows.

 | GitHub                                                                            | Amazon EC2                                                        |
 | --------------------------------------------------------------------------------- | ----------------------------------------------------------------- |